-Did you know that 77 years ago this month, Rosie the riveter was introduced to the US people?
-She was invented by a government that wanted women to start a job in the war industry.
+Did you know that 78 years ago, Rosie the riveter burst onto the scene?
+She was created to get more women to start a job in the war industry.

-At the same time, the same thing happened in Germany!
-While triggered by different events and policies, women started to play a bigger part in the war than before, and like Rosie the riveter, it happened 77 years ago this month.
+During the same month, the same thing happened in Germany!
+While triggered by different events and policies, women suddenly started to play a bigger part in the war than before.

-In Britain, many women served in the armed forces, but they were not asked to do combat.
+In Britain, many women served in the armed forces, but none of them were asked to do combat.

-Winston Churchill's wife, Clementine, who fought for emancipation for many years, visited factories and lobbied for better workers circumstances, including those for women.
+Winston Churchill's wife, Clementine, fought for emancipation for many years.
+She visited factories and lobbied for better workers' circumstances, especially those for women.

 Female RAF pilots, however, were only allowed to ferry aircraft from factories to RAF facilities.
 No combat missions for the women in the RAF; did they miss an opportunity?

-The number of women in military service was negligible at first.
-After the surrender of the 6th army at Stalingrad, however, things had to change.
-The German army desperately sought to replace the lost manpower on the eastern front; the translation of "wollt ihr den totalen Krieg?", was also meant in part to pave the way for use of more women in the industry than ever before and, like in the USA, free manpower for military use.
+The number of women in German military service was negligible when the war started.
+Most women were told to be housewives, giving birth to a new generation of soldiers.
+In february 1943, after the surrender of the 6th army at Stalingrad, however, things had to change.
+The German army struggled to replace the lost manpower on the eastern front; one meaning of "wollt ihr den totalen Krieg?" was that more women went to work in the industry than ever before.
+Just like in the USA, this resulted in more manpower being available for military use.

 The question remains

-In Gates of Hell, eventually we might make sure that women are represented the right way.
+In Gates of Hell, eventually we might be able to make sure that women are represented the right way.
 The initial release will not; but given the fact that we got the idea from the community, the seeds have already been sown.
-It would be a fitting way to honour their exploits, wouldn't you agree?
+It would be a fitting way to honour their exploits, agree?